Gromov-Witten theory via roots and logarithms: Introduction

 The enumerative geometry of orbifolds obtained by roots along a simple normal crossings divisor was considered in Cadman's foundational paper~\cite[Section~2]{Cadman}, and its systematic study was initiated by Tseng and You~\cite{TsengYouSNC}.
 They observed that the theory satisfies a number of remarkable properties, owing to the structural similarities between ordinary and orbifold Gromov--Witten theory.
 They ask about the relationship with logarithmic Gromov--Witten theory, and the main theorem answers this question in genus zero.

 In recent years, a number of results have appeared in the logarithmic geometry literature asserting that natural geometric claims are true \textit{after sufficiently blowing up}, see for instance~\cite{HPS,MaxContacts,RangExpansions,DhruvProduct}.
-However it is important to note that our results \textit{do not} fit into this general principle.
+However our results \textit{do not} fit into this general principle.
 In the present work, the moduli space of stable maps is never directly blown up, but rather only the target is, leading to a much stronger conclusion.
-In the cited works, and in contrast to the present results, once the moduli spaces of curves or of maps is blown up, the canon of intersection theory methods for these moduli space is not applicable.
+In the cited works, once the moduli spaces of curves or of maps is blown up, the canon of intersection theory methods, including localisation, do not apply.
 These methods remain accessible for us, leading to conclusions such as Corollary~\ref{cor: reconstruction}.
 In short, we only blowup the target, while earlier results blowup the moduli space.

 The comparison between logarithmic and orbifold Gromov--Witten theory should also be contrasted with those relating different models \textit{within} logarithmic Gromov--Witten theory, including~\cite{AbramovichMarcusWise,AbramovichWiseBirational,RangExpansions}.
 While the latter statements are essentially uniform, the comparison we obtain is more subtle and only true after appropriate invariance properties are forced.